Political Science 101- Introduction to American Politics » Spring 2021 » Chapter 12 Post Test

 If a member of Congress directs a great deal of federal funding to build dams that are not really necessary in her state but create a lot of jobs, the member of Congress is engaged in which of the following?

-B. gerrymandering
+B. apportionment

 D. redistricting